-(k) a statement of the other jurisdictions in which the applicant is or has been licensed to practice acupuncture, including license numbers and issue dates;
+(k) a statement of the other jurisdictions in which the applicant is or has been licensed to practice acupuncture, including license numbers and issue dates; and

-(l) a statement of the applicant's physical and mental health, including an explanation of any dysfunction impairing him as a practitioner of acupuncture.
+(l) a statement of the applicant's physical and mental health.

 (5) Applicants for Licensure or Renewal Who Have Changed Their Names.
-Each applicant for licensure or renewal who has been known by a name other than that used on his/her application shall complete the name change forms used by the Committee to verify name changes, and shall submit the completed forms along with the documentation required.
+Each applicant for licensure or renewal who has been known by a name other than that used on his or her application shall complete the name change forms used by the Committee to verify name changes, and shall submit the completed forms along with the documentation required.

 (6) Translations Required.
 All documentation submitted in a language other than English shall be accompanied by a translation into English prepared at the applicant's expense by a translation service approved by the Committee.
 The translator shall attest to the accuracy of the translation under penalty of perjury.